-Why not call our Family Support Service to talk to someone who can answer your questions.
-Our telephone number is 0131 442 8840 or you can get the contact details for the family support officer in your area HERE.
+Our Family Support Service are here is answer any questions you might have.
+You can contact them by emailing email@example.com or you can get the contact details for the family support officer in your area HERE.

 We can also put you in touch with other parents who can share their experiences with you if you would like.